Monastery of Great Meteoron: History

+The history of building monasteries on top of perilous cliffs near Meteora occurred between the 14th and 15th centuries.
+Even prior to this, in the 11th century, religious communities had established hermitages at the foot of these cliffs.
+In the 14th century, the titular emperor of Serbs and Greeks, John Uroš, became a monk and moved to Meteora; he endowed, rebuilt and established monasteries here.
+During the political upheavals in the region during this century, monks retreated to the safe haven offered by the cliffs.
+By end of the fifteenth century, there were 24 such monasteries, such as Great Meteoron, Rousanou–Saint Barbara, and St. Nicholas Anapausas.

-The monastery was founded by Athanasius the Meteorite in 1356, sponsored by the local lord Simeon Uroš, based in nearby Trikala, who that same year proclaimed himself Emperor of Serbs and Greeks following the death of Stefan Dušan.
-During the ensuing century the region fell under the rule of the Ottoman Empire, which lasted until the Convention of Constantinople (1881) by which Thessaly was taken over by the Kingdom of Greece.
+The Monastery of Great Meteoron was founded by Athanasius the Meteorite in 1356, sponsored by the local lord Simeon Uroš, based in nearby Trikala, who that same year proclaimed himself Emperor of Serbs and Greeks following the death of Stefan Dušan.
+During the ensuing century the region fell under the rule of the Ottoman Empire, which lasted until the 1881 Convention of Constantinople by which Thessaly was taken over by the Kingdom of Greece.

+As of December 2025, four of the original monasteries were occupied, including the Great Meteoron, Holy Trinity (Aghia Trias), St. Stephen (Aghios Stephanos), and the Varlaam Monastery; and together with the Rousanou and St. Nicholas Anapafsas monasteries – extant, yet inactive – make up the UNESCO World Heritage Site, named Meteora; inscribed in 1988.

 Emilianos (Vafidis) was the abbot of the Monastery of Great Meteoron from 1961 to 1973, when he moved to Simonopetra and became the abbot there.
 His disciple Alexios, later known as Alexios of Xenophontos, then became the abbot of Great Meteoron from 1973 to 1976.
 In 1976, Alexios moved to Xenophontos Monastery.

 Library

 The Great Meteoron has the largest manuscript collection in Meteora.
 Out of 1,124 codices that were catalogued by N. Veis at the six Meteora monasteries, 610 were recorded at the Great Meteoron.